mrlt8/docker-wyze-bridge/README.md

 #### ARM/Raspberry Pi Support

-The default configuration will use the x64 tutk library, however, you can edit your `docker-compose.yml` to use the 32-bit arm library by specifying the `dockerfile` under `build` as `Dockerfile.arm`:
+The default configuration will use the x64 tutk library, however, you can edit your `docker-compose.yml` to use the 32-bit arm library by setting `dockerfile` as `Dockerfile.arm`:

 ```YAML
     wyzecam-bridge: